-Non-Supplantation
+Non-Supplantation:

 The federal Office for Victims of Crime (OVC) requires collection of data regarding non-VOCA funds supporting each VOCA supported project.
 OVC requires this information, in part, to document non-supplantation.
-The federal Department of Justice (DOJ) 2015 Grants Financial Guide describes supplantation as follows: "Federal funds must be used to supplement existing state and local funds for program activities and must not supplant those funds that have been appropriated for the same purpose."
+The federal Department of Justice (DOJ) 2017 Grants Financial Guide states, "Federal funds must be used to supplement existing state and local funds for program activities and must not supplant (replace) those funds that have been appropriated for the same purpose."

-Applicants under this grant program must describe, as part of the budget narrative, non-grant funds supporting their projects and must identify records which document the level of non-VOCA support and satisfy the non-supplantation requirement.
+To satisfy the non-supplanting requirement, applicants under this grant program must describe, as part of the budget narrative, non-grant funds supporting their projects.